colinjnash/cnashwebsite2023/content/posts/my-first-post.md

 I said flatly, "I'm just not bringing you the value you deserve."

 It wasn't easy to do.
 I thoroughly enjoyed the product and working with the founders, but I realized I was taking up too many resources from such a young company.
 The team needed more developers, as there just wasn't enough content to work on.
 If I stayed, I'd be a hindrance to the company.
 In the end, we agreed that the position wasn't needed, but I had managed to keep a great reputation and future client for freelance work.
-Still, after taking a core role at the company (and leaving an excellent one), it was a tough pill to swallow.
+Still, after leaving an excellent company to take a core role at this one, it was a tough pill to swallow.

 After that initial rejection, a flurry of thoughts entered my mind at night.
 Did I get it all wrong?
 Am I that good at my job?
 How did I not realize this before I took the job?
 I felt dejected; impostor syndrome had its grips on my mind and wasn't letting go.